cliport/cliport/README.md

 ### Single-Task Training & Evaluation

+Make sure you have a `train` and `val` set for the task you want to train on.

 #### Training

 Train a `cliport` agent with `1000` demonstrations on the `stack-block-pyramid-seq-seen-colors` task for 200K iterations: